Abesuden/Tool-Belt/Graphical-Shutdown/README.md

 ## Getting Started

-You will either need to use the below command in the run dialog box (Win + R keys) or you can get the shortcut I made =:
+You will either need to use the below command in the run dialog box (Win + R keys) or you can get the shortcut I made:

 ```
 %windir%\System32\SlideToShutDown.exe